Josef-Hlink/leiden-login/README.md

 ### step 4

 Select the action to perform an applescript (the one you downloaded).
-If the script doesn't show up in this select menu, you can also just open the *magic* location in Finder.
+If the script doesn't show up in this select menu, you can also just open this *magic* location in Finder and just drag the script into this folder.

 <fig>
 <img src="https://github.com/Josef-Hlink/leiden-login/blob/main/assets/script-location.png" width="960" alt="Applescript location."/>